couchand/petard/README.markdown

 #### SelectBuilder *(js)*

-The same thing as the switch builder, but for select statements.
+The same thing as the switch builder, but for [select][23] statements.

 ##### [Builder][12] defaultCase